-Applying IT-oriented security tools in OT networks does not protect the OT networks from OT-specific attack vectors.
+Deploying cyber security tools built for IT networks and trying to adapt them for OT networks does not offer sufficient protection from OT-specific attack vectors.
 Utilizing IT security tools in OT might even be as dangerous as having no security, as they provide a false sense of security.
 OT networks, equipment, and protocols are different from their IT counterparts and therefore, require a different mindset.
 Planning a robust OT network security architecture requires security solutions that are tailored for their characteristics, and are specifically designed for the high availability nature and the unique traffic patterns of the OT network.

-- Automatic discovery and full visibility and management of OT asset inventory – The days of managing OT networks, machines and inventory with excel sheets should be long gone.
-These processes need to be automated and constantly updated automatically.
-Automating asset inventory makes OT managers more efficient, the information is more accurate and removes the risk of shadow OT devices that are unaccounted for and can become undetected attack vectors.
+The days of managing OT networks, machines and inventory with excel sheets should be long gone.
+Yet we still hear cases of major manufacturing organizations using this outdated and insecure method of tracking their assets.
+The process of asset inventory should be automated using a tool that can do continuous updates and provide information about potential vulnerabilities.
+Automating asset inventory makes OT security managers more efficient by providing them with information is more accurate.
+It also removes the risk of shadow OT devices that are unaccounted for and can become undetected attack vectors.

-- Proactive actionable warnings regarding risks and vulnerabilities in the OT network – OT security managers must evaluate the criticality of their assets, their vulnerable hosts, and they must see their exposed network areas before they are exploited by malware or potential attackers.
-This way, they will be preventing the next cyber-attack, instead of having to handle one.
-Recent cyber-attacks such as LockerGoga, RYUK, Odveta and others from well-organized, financially and politically motivated hacker groups, have infected machines virally, in a matter of minutes, rendering entire departments inactive.
+OT security managers must evaluate the criticality of their assets, their vulnerable hosts, and they must understand their exposed network areas before they are exploited by malware or potential attackers.
+Gathering this information will help teams prevent the next cyber attack, instead of having to clean up after one.
+Recent cyber-attacks such as Lockbit, LockerGoga, RYUK, Odveta ransomware and others from well-organized, financially and politically motivated hacker groups, have infected machines virally, in a matter of minutes, rendering entire departments inactive.
+Such an attack nearly took down South Staffs Water utility in central England in August, 2022.
 By taking a proactive approach, organizations can prevent damages of hundreds of millions of dollars, and delayed production process recovery times for weeks or even months.

-- Network mapping and connectivity analysis – OT managers must know where all of the devices are mapped on the network and which devices are connected to which devices.
-If a PLC is communicating with another PLC (that it shouldn’t be communicating with), OT managers have to know instantly, and not to discover it after potential downtime or damage to the production occurs.
+OT security managers must know where all of the devices are mapped on the network and which devices are connected to which devices.
+If a PLC is has unauthorized communication with another PLC, OT managers have to know instantly, instead of discovering it after potential downtime or damage to the production occurs.

-- Full, deep-packet analysis of the network & industrial equipment activities – Sadly, most of today’s OT Security vendors,
+5. Full, deep-packet analysis of the network & industrial equipment activities